yezero/sandstorm/docs/developing/http-apis.md

 </iframe>
 ```

-- Modify your page so that when it loads, the page will ask Sandstorm to generate a URL with the
+- Modify your page so that when it loads, the page will ask Thurly to generate a URL with the
   text of the offer template.
 (The `rpcId` parameter can be any string, so long as you use the same
   one in this step and the next step.
-Sandstorm will echo it back with the response.)
+Thurly will echo it back with the response.)

 ```html
 <script>